Johns Hopkins University: Freedom of speech

 On September 5, 2013, cryptographer and Johns Hopkins university professor Matthew Green posted a blog entitled, "On the NSA", in which he contributed to the ongoing debate regarding the role of NIST and NSA in formulating U.S. cryptography standards.
 On September 9, 2013, Green received a take-down request for the "On the NSA" blog from interim Dean Andrew Douglas from the Johns Hopkins University Whiting School of Engineering.
 The request cited concerns that the blog had links to sensitive material.
-The blog linked to already published news articles from The Guardian, The New York Times and ProPublica.org.
+The blog linked to already published news articles from The Guardian, The New York Times, and ProPublica.org.
 Douglas subsequently issued a personal on-line apology to Green.
 The event raised concern over the future of academic freedom of speech within the cryptologic research community.

+Trump administration

+In February 2025, Leo Terrell, the head of the Trump administration's Task Force to Combat Antisemitism, announced that he would investigate Johns Hopkins University as part of the Department of Justice's broader investigation into antisemitism on college campuses.
+In July 2025, America First Legal founder, the Trump adviser and white nationalist Stephen Miller, requested that the assistant attorney general Harmeet K Dhillon and the justice department investigate “illegal" diversity, equity, and inclusion practices and “a discriminatory DEI regime as a core institutional mandate” in the University.
+Federal funding cuts, particularly from the U.S. Agency for International Development (USAID), by the Trump administration subsequently forced the university to lay off thousands of employees and caused project cancellations at Johns Hopkins.

-Campuses
+Campuses and divisions

 Homewood

+For its first two decades of existence, university was based in Downtown Baltimore.
+In the early 20th century, the trustees acquired the Homewood estate of Charles Carroll, son of Charles Carroll of Carollton, a signer of the Declaration of Independence.
+Carroll's Homewood House is considered one of the finest examples of Federal architecture, which most of the university's buildings are modeled after.
+Most undergraduate programs are on the Homewood Campus.